kmcomer/blog/content/posts/final.md

 +++
-title = 'Final /blog post: project overview and conclusions' date = 2024-08-29T06:40:42-04:00
+title = 'Final blog post: project overview and conclusions' date = 2024-08-29T06:40:42-04:00
 +++

 I worked on a Forward Error Correction (FEC) project in GNU Radio for Google Summer of Code 2024.
 I started the project at the end of May, and I'm wrapping up now, at the beginning of September.
-Throughout the project, I've made /blog posts describing my progress (see the homepage of this website), though I did not post updates for the last couple of weeks, August 19-30 -- apologies.
+Throughout the project, I've made blog posts describing my progress (see the homepage of this website), though I did not post updates for the last couple of weeks, August 19-30 -- apologies.

 I would like to thank my mentors, noc0lour and Daniel Estévez, for their help on the project this summer.
 They were patient with me from the start, as I struggled to set up the environment and link AFF3CT, and they let me extend the deadline by a couple of weeks so I could get more done on the project.

 This project has been a great introduction to open-source coding.
-There are many unfinished parts, but there are complete sections and working, hopefully useful, code, and I intend to keep working on it as I find the time.
+There are many unfinished parts, but there are complete sections and working, hopefully useful, code.
+I succeeded in linking the AFF3CT library into GNU Radio, adding new codec blocks, implementing the turbo and polar blocks, and creating a testbench.
+I intend to keep working on it as I find the time.

 ## Background
 FEC limits communication-chain data errors by detecting and correcting bit errors.
 In GNU Radio, the gr-fec in-tree module contains pairs of encoder/decoders (codecs) that implement different FEC schemes.